openservicebrokerapi/servicebroker/spec.md

 Responses with any other status code MUST be interpreted as a failure and the Platform MUST remember the Service Instance.

-When a deprovisioning fails, the Service Instance may be still usable or unusable or its state may be unknown.
+When a deprovisioning fails, the Service Instance can still be usable or unusable or its state could be unknown.
 If a Service Instance became unusable, the Platform SHOULD NOT allow the creation of new bindings.
 If the broker does not indicate in the [Error response](#service-broker-errors) or [Last Operation response](#polling-last-operation-for-service-instances)